 Other than enhanced accuracy, the researchers mentioned on their paper that their approach was not only more accurate, but also more efficient, and less expensive to implement that other methodologies proposed .
 Besides being the first GAN based solved for text-based CAPTCHAs, it is an open door for attackers to use, hence their effectiveness and inexpensiveness to implement.

 Nevertheless, the approach has some limitations, such as the use of CAPTCHAs with variable numbers of characters, the current approach uses a fixed number of characters — if it’s extended the prototype would break.
 Another, is the use of variable characters on the CAPTCHA, while the prototype can be trained to support this change, it currently does not as is.

-It is important for highly visited websites to use more robust ways to protect their systems, such as bot-detection measures, cyber-security diagnoses and analytics, along multiple layers of security such as device location, types, browsers, etc. — as they are now, an even easier target to attack.
+It is important for highly visited websites to use more robust ways to protect their systems, such as bot-detection measures, cyber-security diagnoses, and analytics, along with multiple layers of security such as device location, types, browsers, etc. — as they are now, and even easier target to attack.